hudsonjychen/procellar/README.md

 ---

 ## Notes
+### Jul 22
+- The **Advanced Rule Editor** is functional on frontend.
+Conditions can now be defined and displayed.
+However, the backend is not yet ready, so exported PROCEL is not filtered by conditions.

+### Earlier
 - This project is currently under development.
 - The **Advanced Rule Editor** is not functional yet.
 - For demonstratio purpose, it's recommended to use `example_data_3` from the `example-data/` directory.